yoon-zh/yoonzh.com/posts/zh/arriving-to-china.md

 ### "this app is not available in your region"

-if using iphone, create a new apple id and set its country to china. *i suggest making a new, separate account from your home country if you can.*
+if using iphone, create a new apple id and set its country to china. *i suggest making a new, separate account from your home country.*

 if using android or other, check this [reddit post](https://www.reddit.com/r/chinalife/comments/18evxyh/what_android_app_store_do_you_use_for_chinese_apps/) (google is banned, so not many chinese apps on google store). i'd suggest asking a local if this is your case.